Caduccino/sp_quiz/README.md

 • Muito obrigado pela atenção!!

 ### IF YOU GOT HERE
-• Thank you very much for you atencion!!
+• Thank you very much for you attention!!

 #### SOBRE O AUTOR
 • Carlos Eduardo Amaral Falcão Daniel